 The Gore District Youth Council’s newly elected chairwoman and deputy chairman hosted their first meeting at the Gore District Council building last week.

-This year’s chairwoman is Blue Mountain College pupil Olivia Crawford and the deputy chairman is Gore High School’s JB Acuna.
+This year’s chairwoman is Blue Mountain College pupil Olivia Crawford and the deputy chairman is St Peters College’s JB Acuna.

 Olivia said she felt honoured her fellow members elected her for the position.